Did you know an S corporation can create considerable savings compared to a limited liability company?

 - Pay half of the 15.3% payroll taxes

-S-Corporations are predecessors to LLCs, according to Law Shelf.
-People also call an S-Corp by the names:
+S corporations are predecessors to LLCs, according to Law Shelf.
+People also call an S corp by these names:

 - Small business corporation

-There are a handful of differences between LLCs and S-Corporations.
-Some of the most important differences include:
+There are a handful of differences between LLCs and S corporations.
+Some of the most important differences include the following:

-- An LLC is a business entity.
-At the same time, an S-Corp is a tax filing status.
+- An LLC is a business entity, while an S corp is a tax filing status.

 - LLCs have fewer compliance requirements.